Phileosopher/commonplace/imagination-failedprophecies-3.md

 1989

 - After all his 1988 predictions failed to come true, Whisenant revised his prediction date to September 30, 1989.
+- Climate change experts predicted in 1969 that everyone would disappear in a cloud of blue steam by 1989.

 1990